Appsurdgames/NAS_publication_network/README.md

 - Current implementation of papers only distinguishes between names.
 People with similar first letters and last name will be (incorrectly) aggregated together.
 From the list of papers, this is very complicated to add to without completely manually going over this paper by paper.

 - Add downloadable bibtex

+- Make a different network embedding.
+Pay attention to isolated nodes / subgraphs, as there are many.

 ### May 2026